YosubShin/FBGroups/README.md

 Simple Facebook Group Viewer
 ------------------

-Sample app made with Swift on iOS8 that utilizes Facebook Graph API to fetch user's group data and shows it on the UITableViewController.
+* A sample app made with Swift on iOS8 that utilizes [Facebook Graph API](https://developers.facebook.com/docs/ios) to fetch user's group data and shows it on the UITableViewController.

-It also utilizes [PureLayout](https://github.com/smileyborg/PureLayout), and [Facebook SDK](https://developers.facebook.com/docs/ios) libraries.
+* It uses CoreData and NSFetchedResultsController to display data on table views.
+* It also utilizes [PureLayout](https://github.com/smileyborg/PureLayout) in order to dynamically vary the height of UITableViewCells regarding the lengths of the group feeds' contents.

 How to build
 ------------